-Andy Warhol’s Campbell’s Soup Can (Tomato) 4 and his portfolios depicting Campbell’s Soup cans is arguably his most iconic and widely recognized series of artwork.
+Campbell’s Soup Can (Tomato) 4 by Andy Warhol and his portfolios depicting Campbell’s Soup cans are arguably his most iconic and widely recognized series of artwork.
 In this collection, Warhol takes the ever-present American pantry staple and transforms it into high art.
-Warhol, originally a commercial graphic artist, found the imagery of the Campbell’s Soup label a powerful visual tool, since the design had remained successfully unchanged for decades.
+Warhol was originally a commercial graphic artist.
+He found the imagery of the Campbell’s soup label a powerful visual tool since the design had remained successfully unchanged for decades.
+This particular print is unique, as it is printed on a grocery bag and is commonly referred to as Campbell’s Soup Shopping Bag.
 This bag was created in 1964 for the American Supermarket Exhibition at the Bianchini Gallery.

-Campbell’s Soup Can 4 as Part of Andy Warhol’s Larger Body of Work
+Campbell’s Soup Can (Tomato) 4 by Andy Warhol as Part of His Larger Body of Work